guestdaniel/EfferentModel_GuestFarhadiCarney2026/src/mex/README.txt

 to the model code itself are documented in separately in the main model code in `model_changelog.txt`.

+- 11/13/2023, DRG
+  Updated model code to use vector-valued COHC/CIHC instead of scalar-valued, so now different channels can have different COHC/CIHC values in multi-channel simulations.
+Updated this wrapper file to reflect these changes.
+By default, a vector of ones with the same size as the CF vector is passed for both COHC and CIHC.

 - 11/6/2023, DRG
   Updated this document and re-released code with updated model code that allows for simulating power-law adaptation with a set of parallel